RonPeled1996/JEWELS/README.md

 # WLensingtool
 A weak-lensing mass mapping pipeline designed for analyzing galaxy cluster images.
 This pipeline detects and quantifies the deformation effect a galaxy cluster imposes on background light sources, enabling the inference of the cluster’s projected mass distribution.
 It was written by using the modules: Numpy, Scipy, emcee, astropy and photutils.
+The pipeline assumes standard cosmology throughout.

 ## Documentation:
 * _**function**_ **d_A_z** _**(z)**_: returns the distance to a source at redshift z in Mpc.